jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-forceruntrigger-description"></a>

 ### ✏ Description:
-Force to Run a Trigger created by `TriggerCreate()` with ignoring conditions and wait until finish.
+Force-run a trigger created by `TriggerCreate()`, ignoring conditions and waiting until it finishes.
-This can be used to run a trigger that bypass the `testConds`, such as `GameCheatsEnabled(c_gameCheatCategoryDevelopment)`.
+This can be used to run a trigger that bypasses the `testConds` check, such as `GameCheatsEnabled(c_gameCheatCategoryDevelopment)`.

 You can get the trigger name from the `TriggerCreate()` function in various galaxy files.